 Consider the following example.
 A current loop sensor at IN1 on the extension module is selected to provide Start Condition for the program.
 The logic is set to run the program if the reading of the sensor is greater than 1.6.
 If the reading of the sensor is 1.7 or more the program will start at the defined Start Time (or Time Window).

-PRG A S ensor
+PRG A Sensor

-Sensor: Mode: EXT1:1 ACTIVE .4-20
+Sensor: EXT1:1.4-20 Mode: ACTIVE

-Run: Skip: OVER NONE 1.6
+Run: OVER 1.6 Skip: NONE

 If the reading is less or equal 1.6 the program will skip the execution.